filmil/gotopt2/README.md

 # `gotopt2`: a self-contained shell flags or options parser, written in go

 `gotopt2` is a program that outputs its command line arguments as a snippet of shell script that can be readily evaluated.

-You can use it to parse command line options in your shell script instead of rolling your own shell parsing code, or using `getopt` or similar.
+You can use it to parse command line options in your shell script instead of rolling your own flag parsing code, or using `getopt` or similar.

 ## Quick example

+Here is how to check, quickly, what `gotopt2` does for you.

 ```console
 gotopt2 -a -b=foo -c=10 --name value arg1 arg2 <<EOF